Your obligations under the new NYS Food Donation and Food Scraps Law – and our promise to help make it easy

 Working together we can feed our hungry neighbors and keep food waste out of landfills.

-Effective January 1, 2022 large generators of excess food – organizations that generate more than 2 tons of wasted food and food scraps per week – will be required to comply with the Food Donation and Food Scraps Recycling Law.
+Effective January 1, 2022 large generators of excess food – organizations that generate more than 2 tons of wasted food and food scraps per week – are now required to comply with the Food Donation and Food Scraps Recycling Law.
 Included are restaurants, grocery stores, hotels & motels, colleges & universities, malls, event centers, etc.

-Generators of excess food will be required to:
+Generators of excess food are now required to:

 - Separate and donate edible food